 How difficult is the Pinnacles Hut hike?

-The hike starts off relatively flat and could easily fool people into thinking it’s a straight-forward hike, but it’s not.
-It’s a long slog up and there are A LOT of steps.
-Once you reach the hut, there is another relentless staircase which leads to the peak.
-However before you reach the peak, you must navigate ladders and scrambling over boulders.
+The hike starts off relatively flat and could easily fool people into thinking it’s a straightforward hike, but it’s not.
+Once you reach the hut, there is another relentless staircase leading to the peak, plus boulders and ladders.

 A description of the Pinnacles Hike

-The hike starts off relatively flat and you’ll walk across some bridges before reaching the start of the main climb.
-Before you do, keep an eye out for signs to the Billygoat Waterfall Lookout.
-It will only add five minutes to the hike and is absolutely worth the extra effort.
+Keep an eye out for signs to the Billygoat Waterfall Lookout.
+It adds about five minutes to the hike, but it’s absolutely worth the effort.

 Where to stay for hiking the Pinnacles Hut hike?

 If you have a van or are happy to camp, the Department of Conservation has some cheap campsites right by the trail.
-I stayed at the Totara Flat campsite and simply walked to the trailhead in the morning.
-You will need to pay a small fee (it varies by season) which can be done through the DoC website.
+I stayed at the Totara Flat campsite and walked to the trailhead in the morning.
+You must pay a small fee (it varies by season), which can be paid through the DoC website.

 Are there toilets on the hike?